 Waters was an evangelist for shorthorn cattle.
 He usually had several hundred pastured on his farm, and Waters-raised animals were regular prize winners at major stock shows.

-Waters’ preference for shorthorns was an economic decision, certainly, but he was more than that as well.
+Waters’ preference for shorthorns was an economic decision, certainly, but it was more than that as well.
 He explained in an article he wrote for the Journal in 1918:

 When it comes to the block and considered from the butcher’s standpoint, they will dress more pounds of higher priced cuts of meat than any other breed.
 Considered either from the butcher’s or the producer’s standpoint, they have no equal. …